mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 	.UseSqlServer();
 ```

-For the users prior the version 1.13.0, use the code below.
+For the users prior the version 1.13.0, use the bootstrapper code below.

 ```csharp
 RepoDb.SqlServerBootstrap.Initialize();
 ```

-If you are to work with the bulk operations (i.e.: [BulkDelete](/operation/bulkdelete), [BulkInsert](/operation/bulkinsert), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)), then install the [RepoDb.SqlServer.BulkOperations](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) package.
+If you are to work with bulk operations ([BulkDelete](/operation/bulkdelete), [BulkInsert](/operation/bulkinsert), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)), then install the [RepoDb.SqlServer.BulkOperations](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) package.

-In your Package Manager Console, simply type the command below to install the target package.

 ```csharp
 > Install-Package RepoDb.SqlServer.BulkOperations